Table of Contents

 - Environment: A cold kitchen can slow down or halt the proofing process.

-- Solution: Move your dough to a warmer spot, like near a sunny window or on top of a warm oven.
+- Solution: Move your dough to a warmer spot near a sunny window or on top of a warm oven.

 How to Fix Dense or Heavy Bread